jwdavis/demo-dashboard/README.md

 ## 📝 License

 This project is intended for demonstration purposes.
 Please ensure compliance with your organization's data handling and privacy policies when using with real customer data.

-## 🤝 Contributing

-This is a demo application.
-For production use, consider implementing:
-- Enhanced authentication and authorization
-- Data encryption and security measures
-- Comprehensive error handling
-- Performance optimization
-- Automated testing suite
-- CI/CD pipeline integration

----

 **Success HQ** - Empowering customer success through data-driven insights and real-time analytics.